Real-time Spatial Retrieval Augmented Generation for Urban Environments: Conclusions and future work

-This work was partially supported by the Spanish Agencia Estatal de Investigación under Grants FUN4DATE (PID2022-136684OB-C22) and SMARTY (PCI2024-153434), by TUCAN6-CM (TEC-2024/COM460) funded by CM (ORDEN 5696/2024) and SMARTY funded by the European Commission through the Chips Act Joint Undertaking project SMARTY (Grant 101140087).
+This work was supported by the Spanish Agencia Estatal de Investigación under Grant FUN4DATE (PID2022-136684OB-C22), by TUCAN6-CM (TEC-2024/COM460) funded by CM (ORDEN 5696/2024) and by the BRIDGE-AI (Grant 101299050) project funded by the European Union's Horizon Europe research and innovation program.